agjftucker/exists-unique/README.md

 def debt_fn (𝒩 : Type) (T : with_top ℝ) := ∀ (t : Tt T), X 𝒩 → 𝒩 → Tτ t → ℝ
 ```
 Our model of credit risk is a structural one.
-Properties of `ℋ` are modelled on those of a solution to the Black-Scholes-Merton parabolic partial differential equation.
+Properties of `ℋ` are based on those of a solver for the Black-Scholes-Merton partial differential equation.
 Given a valuation function defined outside some time-dependent domain `V` (implying initial/boundary conditions), `ℋ` will return a function defined on the whole space.
 ```lean
 structure well_behaved_soln :=